Lone Worker Risk Assessment: Guide and Template

 Lone Worker Risk Assessments: Your responsibilities

-UK law states that any employer is required to protect employees, lone working or otherwise, from potential harm.
-The Management of Health and Safety at Work Regulations 1999 identifies the minimum requirements for doing so:
+The Management of Health and Safety at Work Regulations 1999 identifies the minimum legal requirements:

 - Put measures in place to reduce, control or remove potential hazards to employees.